DataSoft2022/Payment-API-Fawry-/README.md

 **Note** : **"party"** is the only variable in this API , the rest are **FIXED**

+**party** : It Is Member ID that will retrieve all the invoices belongs to this Member ID to pay it via Fawry

 **fields** : data fields on the response